fbpx

 Depending on the style you like, you can increase or decrease the highlights and lights sliders.
 Whenever I’m editing for this effect, I tend to boost the Tone Curve’s highlights slightly.

-The goal with this adjustment is to improve on the reduced contrast in the edit.
+The goal of this adjustment is to improve on the reduced contrast in the edit.

-Now comes the color adjustments, which can be done easily with the HSL adjustment.
-To make your photo look like film, you want to mute any dominant colors in the image and favor more teal or green hues.
+Now, you can adjust the colors with the HSL adjustment.
+To make your photo look like film, you want to mute the dominant colors in the image and favor more teal or green hues.
 That means you’ll mostly work within the hue and saturation adjustments.

 Starting with the hue adjustment, click on the color sample and click on any color in the photo.
 By dragging up or down, you can quickly change the hue of the selected color.
 In my image, I’ll click on the paddle to make it more yellow and then the background to favor a blue hue.